List of types of fur: Red fox

+Gray fox

+Gray fox fur is obtained from the gray fox, a species distinguished from most other canids by its grizzled gray upper parts.
+It has reddish coloration on some parts of its body, including the legs, sides, feet, chest, and back, as well as on the sides of the head and neck.
+White fur is seen on the ears, throat, chest, belly, and hind legs, and it has a black stripe along the middle of its tail, which ends in a black tip.
+The species occurs from southern Canada to northern South America.

-Arctic fox (blue fox)
+Arctic fox

 The fur of the arctic fox (Vulpes lagopus) is currently the most popular of all the farmed fox species, particularly the blue fox (white with grey tips) and the shadow blue fox (all white).
 The overwhelming popularity of this fox has to do with the size of the production of arctic fox pelts and the dyeable nature of the color lead it to being a very accessible fur for designers and furriers to work with.

-Fur farming of blue foxes started as early as the 18th century with Russian fur traders transplanting blue foxes onto islands which previously had no foxes.
-These transplanted foxes would be caught during pelting season, with the best foxes released back onto the island to breed and the others harvested for their pelts.
-This rudimentary fur farming became increasingly popular and eventually led to the incredibly large number blue fox pelts seen today.

-Some unethical fur farmers breed their blue foxes to be too large, overfeeding or inbreeding them into unhealthy sizes to make the pelts larger.
-Although WelFur program is implementing procedures to stop this practice in the European Union, this practice has yet to be regulated in the United States and China.
+Blue fox

+Blue fox fur is a type of fur obtained from the arctic fox (most specifically, its blue variant).
+The other of the two zoological morphs is called white fox, whose fur (the white fox fur) is also a fur commodity.

-Hybrid Fox
+Hybrid fox

 Hybrid foxes, made by artificially inseminating a female arctic fox with the zygotes of a male red fox, are larger than either of their parent species and are born infertile.
 It's unknown if these foxes suffer from any negative health side-affects as they're not kept longer than pelting season.
-Golden Island Foxes are the offspring of a female white artic fox and a common male red fox, they are the most popular type of hybrid fox.
+Golden Island Foxes are the offspring of a female white arctic fox and a common male red fox, they are the most popular type of hybrid fox.
 Other popular types of hybrid fox, often called 'frost fox' are blue frost and arctic marble frosts.